 This research project investigates how acoustic and vibro-tactile signals can be used to provide cyclists with necessary navigation instructions while maintaining the ability to perceive ambient sounds and keep attention to the environment.
 In addition, the focus is placed on the experience of guided navigation with a non-visual, multi-sensory system.

-Bicyclist are increasingly shaping the picture of urban traffic.
-With regard to guided navigation through urban areas, navigation systems that are designed for this type of traffic participants do not offer a satisfying solution.
+Bicyclists are increasingly shaping the picture of urban traffic.
+Regarding guided navigation, conventional navigation systems do not offer a safe and satisfying solution.
 Voice instructions are often perceived as annoying and far too detailed.
-In addition, the usage of headphones to hear these instructions reduces the hearing and localization of environmental sounds significantly.
-Visual information on the other hand, draws the attention too much away from the main traffic situation.
-This effects the ability to react to and interact with other traffic participants and the surrounding and results in a feeling of insecurity.
+Additionally, the usage of headphones to hear these instructions reduces the hearing and localization of environmental sounds significantly.
+Visual information on the other hand, draw the attention away from the main traffic situation.
+This affects the ability to react to and interact with other traffic participants and results in a feeling of insecurity.

 To design for urban cyclists and discover problem areas and design opportunities, one first needs to understand the experience of cycling with all its aspects as good as possible.
 Methods such as desktop research and interviews alone cannot capture the complexity of this physical activity and its dependence on contextual factors for the experience.
 In order to investigate and answer the question how a non-visual, multi-sensory navigation system for urban cyclists might look like, some questions had to be answered beforehand.
 The combination of videography, bodystorming and unstructured interviews was therefore chosen to get the best possible understanding of the cycling experience and answer the following questions: